mjordan/larkm_integration/README.md

 Minting of ARKs is automatic, using the node's UUID as the identifier string in its ARK, and the configured larkm hostname, NAAN, and shoulder.

-In order to create the ARKs using larkm, you will need a script similar to the larmk's "mint_arks_from_csv.py".
+In order to create the ARKs using larkm, you will need a script similar to the larkm's "mint_arks_from_csv.py".
 The View that this module installs will provide a list of all the nodes created on the day specified in the `created_date` query parameter: `http://localhost:8000/larkm_daily_nodes?_format=json&created_date=20220215`, here the value of `created_date` is today's date in YYYYMMDD format.
 Using this request, you can generate a daily list of nodes to run through the ARK minting script.

 ## Current maintainer